-These mini tacos are inspired by the memory I had in one of the greatest cities in the States: the weird Austin.
-Every time when I hung out around 5th and 6th street areas, I had to pass by the amazing Korean taco food truck Chi’lantro to munch on their juicy mini tacos.
-If you ever have chance to visit the city in night time, this food truck should be on your to-eat list.
+This Fusion beef ceviche taco is inspired by the memory I had in one of the greatest cities in the States: the weird Austin.
+Every time when I was in downtown areas, I had to pass by the amazing Korean taco food truck Chi’lantro.
+If you ever had chance to visit the city in night time, don’t miss this food truck.
 I promise you will not be disappointed.

 Easy Peasy Beef Ceviche Mini Tacos